Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Data Mixing Agent

 \paragraph{Action Space Definition} We start by defining the action space $\mathcal{A}$, which is essential for trajectory sampling.
 While most methods define the space via data sources~\citep{xia2023sheared,luo2024velocitune,olmo20242}, recent work has emphasized the drawbacks of data overlap across domains~\citep{xi2025samplemix} and the unstructured nature~\citep{wettig2025organize} of source-based data clustering.
-Inspired by \citet{wettig2025organize}, we construct domains with the Nvidia domain classifier~\footnote{\url{https://huggingface.co/nvidia/domain-classifier}}, which classifies the data from the source and target fields, each into 26 domains, leading to a 54-dimensional data distribution space.
-The full domain definitions can be found in Fig. \ref{fig:vertical_histograms_example}.
+Inspired by \citet{wettig2025organize}, we construct domains with the \href{https://huggingface.co/nvidia/domain-classifier}{Nvidia domain classifier}, which classifies the data from the source and target fields, each into 26 domains, leading to a 54-dimensional data distribution space.
+The definition of the 26 domains are shown in Fig. \ref{fig:vertical_histograms_example}.

 \paragraph{Start State Estimation} The start state $\rho_s$ can easily be determined when data from the source field are available.
-We randomly sample 1B tokens from the training data and utilize the same Nvidia domain classifier to organize the data into the defined domains.
-The start state is then estimated as the normalization of the sample numbers in each domain.
-In scenarios where the data from the source field are unavailable~\citep{grattafiori2024llama,liu2024deepseek}, we explore randomly sampled data from the target model as estimates for the start state.
-To prove the viability of this method, we experiment on five Pythia models~\citep{biderman2023pythia}, as they are trained on the same open-source Pile dataset~\citep{gao2020pile}, where the ground-truth start state can be calculated.
-Specifically, we sample tokens simply by pre-pending the start-of-sentence token to start generation with a default temperature of $1.0$.
-The generated data are then passed through the domain classifier to estimate the start state.
-We calculate the KL divergence between the estimated start state and the ground-truth distribution obtained from the Pile dataset, and the results are presented in Fig. \ref{fig:kl_output}.
-As shown, sampling over 2,000 data points leads to a KL divergence of less than 0.1 on 4 out of 5 Pythia models.
-The estimated distribution converges on most models with over 3,000 samples.
-Larger models also show more accurate estimates and a faster convergence rate, possibly due to the higher quality of their generated data.
-The above results prove the effectiveness of using random samples from the target model as estimates for their start states.
+We randomly sample 1B tokens from the training data and utilize the same domain classifier to organize the data into the defined domains.
+The start state is estimated as a normalization over sample numbers in each domain.
+When data from the source field is unavailable~\citep{grattafiori2024llama,liu2024deepseek}, we explore using synthetic data from the target model to estimate the start state.
+We experiment on five Pythia models~\citep{biderman2023pythia} by estimating the distributions from their generated data and calculating their KL divergence with the ground-truth distribution.
+The results prove the effectiveness of using random samples from the target model as estimates for their start states.
+More details about the experiments and results are shown in Appn. \ref{appn:start_state_estimate}.